Apocalypse of Pseudo-Methodius: Historical context

 Rome and Sassanid Persia had been at war with one another for much of the first quarter of the seventh century.
 With both empires still feeling the effects of such a long series of battles, an Arab threat took advantage of the weakening empires.
 The Persians faced defeat west of the Euphrates in Qadisiyya in what Griffith calls "the beginning of the demise of both Roman and Persian rule for good".
 This demise would continue throughout the 630s and 640s, as the Arabs conquered much of the Middle East and the Mediterranean world.
 In 635, Damascus fell, Jerusalem and Antioch followed in 637, Edessa in 640, Alexandria in 642, and Seleucia/Ctesiphon in 645.
 Three out of the five patriarchates of Roman Christendom were under Arab Muslim rule.
 In 674, the Umayyad Caliph Muawiyah launched a land and sea assault on Constantinople.
 Within three years, he was defeated, and turned his attention on the rest of the surviving Roman Empire, namely the Middle East, Greece, and the Balkans.
 As Ballard notes, Constantinople was "reduced to a small Christian enclave within an ocean of Islam."

 A campaign by the new Muslim rulers was set in place in order to remove any public display of Christian symbolism, through the construction of Islamic-styled buildings and the issuance of coins declaring an Islamic triumph.
 The most dramatic of such constructions was the Dome of the Rock in Jerusalem.
 The inscriptions on the Dome of the Rock are taken from the Quran and "proclaim the arrival of a powerful empire that was founded on pure monotheist belief."
 This, as Ballard and Griffith both note, was because Muslims considered Christians' belief in the trinity, as well as their supposed worship of the Virgin Mary and the Saints, to be polytheistic.

 To defend themselves and without any real power or authority, Christians turned to writing.
 The hardships Christians faced in a Muslim territory caused a "literary awakening", and the earliest of these texts were written in Syriac, Greek, and Arabic.
 Syriac writers in particular reacted to their world in apocalyptic terms – the fall of their Christian empire was continuing with each Muslim conquest, and Syriac writers saw these conquests as a punishment from God.
-The most well-known of these texts was the Apocalypse.
+The most well-known of these texts was Pseudo-Methodius.